I'd Walk a Mile for a ... Salted Caramel

 |Ugly, but keep going.|

-Just continue to stir occasionally until the temperature reaches 246F.
+Just continue to stir occasionally until the temperature reaches 250F, approximately 15 minutes.
 Immediately remove from heat and carefully stir in vanilla extract.

 Quickly pour into prepared baking pan.
 Place on heatproof surface and allow to cool down to room temperature before refrigerating.
 While you are waiting for the candy to cool, cut wax paper into 3" by 2" rectangles.